The History of Aswan

 Nubian Museum is located in the southern part of Aswan.
 It contains remarkable Nubian treasures that have survived before the flooding of Nubia.

 The Fatimid Cemetery is located over a small hill and contains 80 tombs that date from the seventh to the 12th century A.D.

 Ferial Garden is located in the middle of the city.
 A very interesting place that has emphatic views along the River Nile from both directions.

--Having Nile Cruises: which allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.
+-Enjoy Egypt Nile cruise packages which allows you to have a closer look at discovering the fabulous beauty of Egypt while enjoying the beautiful weather.

--Trips to Abu Simbel from Aswan: that permits you visiting the two masterpieces of the Ancients that were built during the reign of Ramses II.
+-Having a trip to Abu Simbel from Aswan that permits you visiting the two masterpieces of the Ancients that were built during the reign of Ramses II.
 Everything about these two statues is gorgeous starting from the paintings, the hand-carved pillars, carvings, and many other things that make Abu Simbel one of its kind.